 All costs directly associated with the development of natural gas and liquids reserves are capitalized on an area-by-area basis.
 Development costs include expenditures for areas where technical feasibility and commercial viability has been determined.
-These costs include proved property acquisitions, development drilling, completion, gathering and infrastructure, asset retirement costs and transfers of exploration and evaluation assets.
+These costs include proved property acquisitions, development drilling, completions, gathering and infrastructure, asset retirement costs and transfers of exploration and evaluation assets, less impairments recognized.